Ambulance Lights and Sirens: How useful are they?

 It is interesting to note that there are several different studies that offer findings to better understand the use of flashing lights and sirens.
 The Sanddal Report (2008) states that most collisions with ambulances occur when the lights are flashing and the sirens are wailing.
 Addario (2000) and Kupas (1984) confirm that response times are only slightly quicker when WLS are employed.
 The consensus is that running lights and sirens must be weighed against several factors including public safety, for they might be doing more harm than good.

 Providers are well aware of the risks posed by ambulance lights and sirens to themselves, their patients, and to the public.
 But they, nevertheless, disregard these risks according to the NIH study because there are no rigid protocols in place despite the large number of collisions.
 It is left to the discretion of the senior provider on board to decide how to use WLS.
 Regardless of studies and specific findings, there is still no national consensus on how to address the use of emergency flashing lights while traveling to the scene or when transporting the patient to the hospital.
-Until there is a comprehensive effort on the part of authorities to coordinate all of the findings in order to develop a national standard for the use of emergency lights, providers anywhere and at any time can ‘run’ them any way they want.
+Until there is a comprehensive effort on the part of authorities to coordinate all of the findings in order to develop a national standard for the use of emergency lights along with an ambulance siren, providers anywhere and at any time can ‘run’ them any way they want.
+For further reading and to find out what other items we have available, such as an led light bar for sale, follow the links below.

 - Research Study of Ambulance Operations